Martin Fowler (EastEnders): 2014–2025

 During a Walford in Bloom event, a gas leak causes an explosion in the Square and Martin panics when he cannot find Stacey.
 He attempts to push past a police officer but when they try and hold him back, Martin pushes one over, resulting in him getting arrested just as it is revealed that Stacey is safe.
 Martin receives a four-week sentence, two weeks of which he must spend in prison.
 When Stacey visits him in prison, she is horrified to find that Martin has bruises on his torso, as a result of bullying.
-While Martin is in prison, Stacey discovers that Arthur is at high risk of having Brugada's Syndrome, a heart condition inherited from Kush.
+While Martin is in prison, Stacey discovers that Arthur is at high risk of having Brugada syndrome, a heart condition inherited from Kush.
 This results in Stacey being disorganised and short-tempered.
 Martin returns home to find Stacey arguing with Carmel after the former has hurt Lily.
 Martin is worried when Stacey tells him about Arthur's health risk.
 When he sees what this is doing to Stacey, he confides in Michelle that their unborn baby could be the biggest mistake of their lives.
 Stacey overhears and angrily tells Martin to leave if he is not able to love Arthur and Lily and their unborn child the same.
 However, Martin assures Stacey that he will love all their kids equally.
 Martin, Kush, Carmel and Stacey are agitated when Arthur has to be hospitalised when Bex finds him in a lifeless state.
 Carmel is alarmed to find that Arthur fainted due to consuming Stacey's bipolar pills.
 She is horrified to discover that Arthur has bruises on his arm, although this is from other kids yanking him at the hospital.
 Lily tells Carmel that Stacey caused Arthur's bruises, prompting Carmel to inform Social Services.
 However, Carmel soon realises her mistake.
 After an unsuccessful attempt from Carmel at resting the issue, Social Services turn up at Martin and Stacey's house and inform them that Lily and Arthur need to be removed for the night, leaving Martin and Stacey heart-broken.
 The couple eventually get Arthur back, but Stacey is enraged when Carmel admits that she phoned Social Services, and in the altercation that follows, Stacey suffers an eclamptic seizure which leads to the premature birth of their daughter, Hope.